‘Dumps Don’t Belong in Towns’

 The campaign came to a head in 2013, when the Slovakian Supreme Court ruled that the newly proposed landfill was illegal.
 The court withdrew permission for the new dumpsite to begin operating, and ordered the decrepit dumpsite to shut down.
 The verdict echoed a decision from the EU Court of Justice, which affirmed the public’s right to participate in decisions that impact the environment not only in Pezinok but throughout the EU as well.

-Caputova, as a member of the VIA IURIS team, is now fighting back new construction laws in Slovakia that would make it easier for developers to bring illegally built projects up to code while weakening public access to environmental information and decision-making.
-Along with her VIA IURIS colleagues, she is also providing legal assistance for other communities in Slovakia who are fighting industrial pollution.
+Čaputová, as a member of the VIA IURIS team, is now fighting back new construction laws in Slovakia that would make it easier for developers to bring illegally built projects up to code while weakening public access to environmental information and decision-making.
+Along with her VIA IURIS colleagues, she is also providing legal assistance for other communities in Slovakia that are fighting against industrial pollution.